Engine-First Architecture

 A few operations are interface-specific by necessity:

-- CLI formatting: JSON/text output formatting
+- CLI formatting: JSON/text output formatting, color codes

-- MCP tool metadata: Tool descriptions and parameter schemas
+- MCP tool metadata: Tool descriptions and parameter schemas for AI assistant discovery

 These are presentation concerns, not business logic.